Omar Lizardo: Writing

-Lizardo has been involved in three major book projects.
+Lizardo has been involved in four major book projects.
 In 2019, with Elliot Weininger and Annette Lareau, he co-edited the book Ritual, Emotion, Violence: Studies on the Micro-Sociology of Randall Collins, published by Routledge.
 The volume features contributions from a wide range of social scientists whose work has been inspired by or seeks to extend the theories of the sociologist Randall Collins.
 Lizardo co-drafted the introduction to the volume with Weininger in which they summarized the intellectual development of Randall Collins's work.
 In 2020 Lizardo was part of the multiauthor collective that resulted in the book Measuring Culture, published by Columbia University Press.
 The book covers the history and state of the art of how sociologists think about measuring culture across a wide range of distinct methodological and theoretical traditions.
 The book has been well-received as a strong and likely influential contribution to the field.
 In 2021, with Seth Abrutyn he co-edited the Handbook of Classical Sociological Theory published by Springer.
 This is a collection of essays designed to update and re-orient the status of classical theory in contemporary sociology.
+Most recently, he is co-authoring a book with Brandeis University sociologist Michael Strand on the role of probabilism in Social Theory as it influenced the sociologies of Max Weber and Pierre Bourdieu and how it can be recovered to prosecute social theory and social analysis more generally today.
+The book, tentatively titled "Orienting to Chance," is under contract at The University of Chicago Press and slated for publication in the summer of 2025.